bjorkert/patches/README.md

 # Loop patches
 These patches are intended for Loop 3.0 or 3.2, with or without loop n learn patches.
+If you are missing a patch here, head over to LnL since some has been moved there.

 ## How to apply a patch when building with Xcode:
 First, download Loop by using the loop and learn build script described here: https://www.loopandlearn.org/build-select/